Transferring your credits from HFC to a four-year university

 Steps to take in your transfer process (see more details below):

 - Choose an HFC program, and identify your target transfer school.

-- See an HFC Advisor or Navigator to choose HFC courses in your program that will transfer seamlessly.
+- See an Academic Advisor to choose HFC courses in your program that will transfer seamlessly.

-- To transfer successfully, lay out your academic goals with your advisor or navigator.
+- To transfer successfully, lay out your academic goals with your advisor.
 They are here to help you.

-- Your advisor or navigator will help you keep track of your progress toward your goals.
+- Your advisor will help you keep track of your progress toward your goals.
 You should meet once per semester while at HFC.

-- See a Counselor to review career paths and options.
+- [optional if you need more help deciding on your career path] See a Counselor to review career paths and options.

 - Work with your advisor to apply for the Michigan Transfer Agreement (MTA) if you are transferring to a school in Michigan.

 - Visit your transfer school's website to find out their requirements.